Edit Blog Post

 Interior of the church, looking toward the altar

-he would rather die a free man on the battlefield than live out his life as a virtual slave of Britain: "Give me Liberty or Give me Death!"
+die a free man on the battlefield than live out his life as a virtual slave of Britain: "Give me Liberty or Give me Death!"

 The speech worked, and the resolution passed by just five votes,